nfdi4plants/training-material/slide-decks/2024-11-11_ceplas_phd-module-2024/bricks/90-exercise_FAIRProject_final.md

 title: exercise_FAIRProject_final
 ---

-# :pencil: Share your ARC :pencil:
+# :pencil: Share your ARC

-1. Follow the next slides to learn how to share your ARC with a colleague
-3. Go to your colleague’s ARC and try to understand it
+Invite your colleague to your ARC

 ---

-# :pencil: Understand your colleague’s ARC :pencil:
+# :pencil: Understand your colleague’s ARC

 1. Go to your colleague’s ARC
 2. Try to identify one experiment that led to results (e.g. a figure in the thesis)